 38 Pontiac Ave, Providence

-We stopped into Ebisu not for donuts, but for lunch.
-Some food without sugar was really needed.
-We were in search of ramen and my favorite spot, Ken’s Ramen in Providence, was closed.
-The food at Ebisu was great, but we also stumbled across an unexpected donut-related treat- an unami-rich miso donut!
+We stopped into Ebisu, not for donuts, but lunch.
+Some food without sugar was needed.
+We were in search of ramen, and my favorite spot, Ken’s Ramen in Providence, was closed.
+The food at Ebisu was great, but we also stumbled across an unexpected donut-related treat- an umami-rich miso donut!

 Winner: Most Hearty-Unusual Donut

 These house-made Miso Donuts were not very sweet, with a bit of saltiness in the syrup.